SpecialNoel/FlaskChat/README.md

 ### 3. Run the client program
 a) Open a browser of choice.

-b) In home page, type in the URL ```http://127.0.0.1:5000/``` to open the home page.
+b) Type in the URL ```http://127.0.0.1:5000/``` to the browser to open the home page.

-c) Type in username and click the 'Create Room' button to create and enter a chat room.
+c) In home page, type in username and click the 'Create Room' button to create and enter a chat room.

 OR,